 Local footer properties are maintained in page properties and are inherited throughout the site.
-For this reason, each top-level page should have the appropriate local footer properties setup so that each child page can inherited those properties.
-This inheritance should remain consistent throughout the entire site but can be broken in special circumstances on by page level.
+For this reason, each top-level page should have the appropriate local footer properties setup so that each child page can inherit those properties.
+This inheritance should remain consistent throughout the entire site but can be broken in special circumstances on a page level.
 When creating or editing a page, you can customize your local footer beginning with "Parent website breadcrumb" and ending with the selection of your site's columns.

 Parent website breadcrumb: Select the parent website if you would like one displayed in the footer.
 For example, the Department of Surgery site might choose to have a breadcrumb link to the main School of Medicine homepage.

 Physical address: Select the department/office address.
 Please submit a ticket if the address information is not available or correct.

 Social media: Social media icons can be displayed in the local footer.
 This is a reusable content type and should only need to be created once.
 You can create the content type in this area by clicking Select and “Create a new item”.
 You can also create and manage social media links in the Content tab.

 Local footer links (column footer links): You can select up to four link groups to show in the local footer.
 If you've already created link groups, you can select them here and make edits.

 To create a link group, click Select and “Create a new item”.
 However, you won't be able to add individual links to the new link group in Title & Properties.
 The instructions below for Creating link groups provide details on how to add links to a new link group from the Content tab.

 Link groups are columns containing helpful links that are located in the local footer of a site.
 The following instructions detail how to set up link groups in the Content tab: